Brain Diseases Linked By Prions

 Many animal lovers have noted the hypocrisy of states citing deer “overpopulation” when they encourage deer breeding farms.
 What?
 Recently a four-part expose in the Indiana Star explores how “the pursuit of deer bred for enormous antlers and shot in hunting pens” on trophy farms is spreading CWD at an alarming rate.
 Deer breeding and “trophy farms” are a $4 billion a year industry and hotbeds of CWD thanks to their concentration of animals, “communicability window” (from trophy stock trading and escaped animals) and its unknown feed sources.

 Like mad cow disease, widely believed to stem from the cost-cutting practice of feeding cows to cows, chronic wasting disease may also have man-made origins.
 In the mid-1960s, the Department of Wildlife ran a series of nutritional studies on wild deer and elk at the Foothills Wildlife Research Facility in Fort Collins, Colorado and soon after the studies began, however, Foothills deer and elk began dying from a mysterious disease.
 The CWD in the deer may have been caused by sheep held at the same facility which had scrapie, say researchers.
 (There are a few theories about the way that the disease arrived at CSU and spread outward from there.
-They all involve mismanagement of a biohazard that they completely underestimated.)
+They all involve mismanagement of a biohazard that they completely underestimated.
+Or, was CSU conducting experiments regarding the recycling of infectious human sewage as fertilizer?)

 Since 2002, Wisconsin’s CWD eradication efforts have failed abysmally.
 The penned herd of 76 deer at Stan Hall farm has gone from one animal with CWD to 60 in five years writes outdoor reporter Patrick Durkin and in some areas, half of all deer now have the disease.
 “The world’s most ‘disturbing,’ ‘frightening’ and ‘unprecedented’ CWD case is growing next door to our capital and flagship university, and our government won’t crack a window to sniff it,” he writes.